Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Arun Nayak, Satyaki Bhattacharya and Shilpi Jain for useful discussions.
-SV is thankful for support provided by Council of Scientific $\&$ Industrial Research (CSIR, India) under CSIR-UGC NET Fellowship (File No.: 09/934(0017)/2020-EMR-I).
+S.V. is thankful for support provided by Council of Scientific $\&$ Industrial Research (CSIR, India) under CSIR-UGC NET Fellowship (File No.: 09/934(0017)/2020-EMR-I).